Sales Managers’ Success Checklist

 Do you have a success checklist to see if you are on track for a successful year?

 How can you assess if you are on track?
-It is far to early to look your at sales.
+It is far too early to look at sales early.

-Go through the checklist below and see how many items you have completed to ensure that you are on track.
+Go through the checklist below and see how many items you have completed ensuring that you are on track.

 Here are the top 10 questions you should ask yourself and your sales managers to gauge if you/they have set the foundation for success.

 The STAR 10 Point Success Checklist

 1. Have You Identified Your 2-3 Key Success Factors?